Simon-Nderi/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays all files even hidden
+displays all files in long with their ids